ardanlabs/gotraining/topics/go/README.md

 **Encapsulation**

 Encapsulation is what we have been trying to figure out as an industry for 40 years.
 Go is taking a slightly new approach with the package.
-Brining encapsulation up a level and providing richer support at the language level.
+Bringing encapsulation up a level and providing richer support at the language level.

 **Quotes**